-Hopkinsville's annual leaf collection began Tuesday, November 1, 2016 and continues through January 31, 2017.
+Hopkinsville's annual leaf collection will begin Monday, November 2, 2020 and continue through January 31, 2021.
 As part of the program, leaves will be collected by large vacuum trucks that cross each section of the city, making two complete passes through each neighborhood and multiple passes on major thoroughfares.
+Both passes of leaf collection have been completed.

 Guide to Quality Service – Help speed up leaf collections by taking note of the following guidelines.